vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1982 The Art of Gupta India.
 Empire and Province.
 Princeton.

-1983 Vākāṭaka Art and the Gupta Mainstreaṁin: Bardwell L. Smith 1983. pp. 215–33.
+1983 Vākāṭaka Art and the Gupta Mainstreaṁin: Bardwell ḶSmith 1983. pp. 215–33.

 Willis, Michael